Go Bang!

 The band was under considerable pressure from Island Records to produce a hit from this album and British hitmaker Richard James Burgess was brought in to produce and mix the album.
 The album is significantly more commercial than the previous or subsequent albums and this caused some tension in the studio.
 However, it produced the necessary hits, including lead single "Intoxication", which peaked at #6 on the newly introduced Modern Rock Tracks chart.
 "Get Down Tonight", a cover of the KC and the Sunshine Band track, spent 6 weeks in the Billboard Dance/Club chart, peaking at #20.
-The album sold well but unfortunately Joel Webber who was the A&R man at Island, died shortly before the album was released.
+The album sold well, but Joel Webber, who was the A&R man at Island, died shortly before the album was released.

 Andrews returned to a more traditional Shriekback sound with 1992's Sacred City.

 Track listing

 All songs written by Shriekback (Barry Andrews, Martyn Barker, Michael Cozzi, Sarah Partridge, Wendy Partridge), except where noted.